Yorha-7/EVM/README.md

 ---

 ## New Update
+___Physical Unclonable Function___ <br>

+NOTE: in BRAM_PUF: there is no such thing as BRAM PUF, i tried it didnt work, i thought BRAM will work similiar to SRAM, nope. i just continued in the same project i didnt even bother to change the name of it, so its not BRAM_PUF its Arbitary_PUF.
+Purely __Combinotorial__.
 ___BRAM_PUF___: I have uploaded my entire project directory with .xpr ready to be imported in xilix vivado.
 Thing is to give a unique identity for the hardware i was looking on youtube, there i watch the synopsis video explaining how SRAM PUF can change crytography and cybersecurity.
 So i went through a paper of some japnese and indian dude working together to demonstrate the APUF for hardware legitmacy test using the same fpga as i am using and a jetson nano. the APUF algorithm that i used is same as there, silightly diffrent, to make it in observable range of limited IO ports of the fpga fabric.

 The main thing is that i have noted the results for this small scale research. <br>